wakidurrahman/microservices-with-nodes-and-react/docs/docker/docker-and-kubernetes/section-01-dive-into-docker.md

 A running container uses an isolated filesystem.
 This isolated filesystem is provided by an image, and the image must contain everything needed to run an application - all dependencies, configurations, scripts, binaries, etc. The image also contains other configurations for the container, such as environment variables, a default command to run, and other metadata.

+Namespacing and Control groups
+These features of namespacing and control groups are specific to the Linux operating system.
+So namespacing control groups belong to Linux, not to Windows, not to macOS.

+When you installed Docker for Windows or Docker for Mac you installed a Linux virtual machine.
+So, so long as Docker up here is running, you technically have a Linux virtual machine running on your computer.

+Inside of this virtual machine is where all of these containers are going to be created.
+So inside the virtual machine, we have a Linux kernel, and that Linux kernel is going to be hosting, running processes inside of containers.

+And it's that Linux kernel that's going to be in charge of limiting access or kind of constraining access or isolating access to different hardware resources on your computer.

 $ docker run hello-world
 $ docker image hello-world
 $ docker inspect hello-world